rpgoldman/py4cl2/index.md

 - Virtual environments: [`pycmd`](#pycmd) (`*python-command*` in `py4cl`): Choose which python binary to use.
 Works with miniconda.
 - Multiple python processes (not documented here) - parallel execution?
 - Tested on SBCL and CCL
+- No support for inheriting python classes - should require MOP
+- Embeddable into lisp-image - the code from py4cl.py is copied into *python-code* and heredocs are used

 <div><img src="readme_slime.png" width="80%" style="margin:auto; display:block;"/></div>
 <!-- ![slime-demo-image](readme_slime.png) -->